smartcar/javascript-sdk/doc/README.md

 ### smartcar.addClickHandler(options)
 Adds an on-click event listener to the element with the provided id.

-On-click event calls openDialog when the specified element is clicked
+On-click event calls openDialog when the specified element is clicked.

 **Kind**: instance method of [<code>Smartcar</code>](#Smartcar)